-While the term ‘build-to-order flats’ (BTOs) seem to be on everyone’s lips these days, they are not the only affordable public housing option available.
-Executive condominiums (ECs) have been steadily growing as a popular choice among homeowners these days, especially for those who want to enjoy the amenities usually found at a private condominium, at a subsidised price.
+While the term build-to-order flats (BTOs) seem to be on everyone’s lips these days, they are not the only affordable public housing option available.
+Executive condominiums (ECs) have been steadily growing as a popular choice among homeowners these days, especially for those who want to enjoy the amenities usually found in a private condominium, at a subsidised price.
 If you’re one of those considering to make a purchase on ECs, here are some factors to consider first.

 - Check for your eligibility

 Because ECs technically fall under the public housing umbrella under HDB, there are quite a number of boxes you’ll have to check before being eligible to make a purchase.
-Generally, homeowners have to be at least 21 years of age, a Singapore citizen, and must have not own another property locally or overseas within the last 30 months.
-Meanwhile, as ECs are meant to cater to the needs of the ‘sandwich’ class – meaning those who exceed the income ceiling for public housing, but who can’t comfortably afford a private property – your average gross monthly household income must not exceed $14,000.
+Generally, homeowners have to be at least 21 years of age, a Singapore citizen and must not have owned another property locally or overseas within the last 30 months.
+Meanwhile, as ECs are meant to cater to the needs of the “sandwich” class – meaning those who exceed the income ceiling for public housing, but who can’t comfortably afford a private property – your average gross monthly household income must not exceed $14,000.

 - You’ll get all the frills of a private condo